austriusW/jaydenscratchpad/README.md

 All HTML, CSS, and JavaScript used to structure this website is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.html).

 ### Original Media
-Some images and screenshots (like personal photos, original screenshots, and edited media) are **© Zizou Khaznadar**.
+Some images and screenshots (like personal photos, original screenshots, and edited media) are **© austriusW**.
 These are **not licensed** under GPL and may not be reused without permission.

 ### Third-Party Content